FrankRay78/PatienceOS/README.md

 I love Visual Studio and find it a far superior IDE compared to VS Code.
 Unfortunately, the lack of a Linux Visual Studio version means I'm tied to Windows, at least for now ([probably forever](https://developercommunity.visualstudio.com/t/Visual-Studio-for-Linux/360479)).
 This is my primary reason for using Windows as my development machine ('nix users, don't hate on me).

 ### Installation
-Perform the following one-off installations, ideally in a virtual machine:
+Perform the following one-off installs, ideally in a virtual machine:

 1. Microsoft .Net 8, Visual Studio 2022
 2. MSYS2 MINGW64, see: [MSYS2-Installation](https://www.msys2.org/wiki/MSYS2-installation/)